bplmaps/lmec-main-site/content/articles/one-year-of-remote-programming.md

 ### Bending Lines

 Our exhibit [Bending Lines](https://www.leventhalmap.org/digital-exhibitions/bending-lines/) opened last year online, instead of in person, after the pandemic interrupted [America Transformed](https://collections.leventhalmap.org/exhibits/25).
+Bending Lines: Maps and Data from Distortion to Deception is all about challenging the idea that maps are an inert and unbiased way of sharing information.
 Both exhibits exist online now, as do [all our former exhibits](https://collections.leventhalmap.org/exhibits)!
 Because Bending Lines has been online for its whole existence, all the programming around the exhibit is also available online as well.
-This includes our series [Angles on Bending Lines](https://www.leventhalmap.org/digital-exhibitions/bending-lines/events/), which is a guest conversation series that takes a critical look at maps and data.
+This includes [Angles on Bending Lines](https://www.leventhalmap.org/digital-exhibitions/bending-lines/events/), which is a guest conversation series that takes a critical look at maps and data.

 We will actually be continuing Angles on Bending Lines this spring with a new series of talks!
 Stay tuned for more information.
 In the meantime, check out our curator Garrett Dash Nelson's talk with Judith Tyner who coined the term "persuasive cartography," the starting point of Bending Lines: